figure0/sublime-plugin/development.md

 ## Steps

 1. Install Sublime Text 3
-2. Open Sublime Text and install Package Control
+2. Open Sublime Text and install Package Control (https://packagecontrol.io/installation)
 3. Go to browse packages
-4. Paste deepcode_sublime_plugin directory
+4. Paste this folder's content into Users/deepcode_sublime_plugin directory
 5. Restart Sublime
-6. Go to List Installed Packages and check if deepcode_sublime_package is there
+6. Go to List Installed Packages and check if deepcode_sublime_plugin is there
 7. Go to deepcode_sublime and save file.